Safety and Emergencies

 - Before-school programs will start on a delayed schedule.
 After-school programs will operate from an early dismissal to the regular closing time.
 Neither program will operate if school is closed.

 Our school system has set up emergency plans for each school and administrative site.
 Each school has an Emergency Response Team that focuses on prevention and reaction to incidents, and a Crisis Intervention Team that provides support to students and staff after an incident.

 If there is a potential threat or unsafe situation to a school, the school may "go on lockdown" to protect students, staff and visitors.

 - If there is an immediate threat to the school, a "code red" lockdown will be issued.
-Students will be moved into safe areas, and all interior and exterior doors will be locked.
+Students will be moved into safe areas, and all interior doors will be locked.

 - If there is something in the community that may pose a threat to the school, such as a bank robbery or police chase in the neighborhood, a "code yellow" community lockdown will be issued.
 All outdoor activities will stop and students will move into the building.
 We will lock outer doors and prohibit movement between buildings, but all other activities will continue as normal.